The Advantages of Using Data Pipelines

 High-quality data

 Organizations can implement data quality checks, validation, error handling, and auditing with data pipelines.
 This leads to higher quality and more trustworthy data for future projects.
-Early detection and resolution of data issues at the source are possible, improving data governance and compliance.
+Early detection and resolution of data issues at the source are possible, improving and compliance.

 Improved efficiency